Master's Degree Programme

 I chose a PhD degree programme because I really like the study environment here at the centre, as well as the combination of arts and science subjects with a humanistic angle on science.
 I personally feel I’ve found a good niche, because I hope to link science journalism and research.
 My attitude is that relaying information is a part of the research, not an extra burden that researchers are obliged to carry out.
 In fact I think everything can be explained, if you simply think about the language you use for the target group.

-The following Bachelor’s degrees qualify students for admission to the Master’s degree programme in History of Science:
+The following Bachelor’s degrees qualify students for admission to the Master’s degree programme in Science studies:

-The following other degrees can provide admission to the Master’s degree programme in History of Science:
+The following other degrees can provide admission to the Master’s degree programme in Science studies:

 Since English is the language of instruction in all subjects, all applicants are required to provide evidence of their English language proficiency.